-\textit{Standard finite-size scaling in the event-based ensemble}.-- The probability distribution of the largest-cluster size, at ${\cal T}_N$, is displayed in Fig.~\ref{f2}(a).
+\textit{Standard finite-size scaling in the event-based ensemble}.-- The probability distribution of $\mathcal{C}_1$ at ${\cal T}_N$, is displayed in Fig.~\ref{f2}(a).
 In contrast to Fig.~\ref{f1}(a), the distribution is smooth and has a single peak, and, more importantly, it can be expressed as a single-variable function as $P(x={\mathcal C}_1/N^{d_f})$.
-Notice that the correct fractal dimension, $d_f=0.935$, equals neither to $d_f^+$ nor $d_f^-$.
-In standard percolation, the cluster-number density at criticality follows a power-law behavior up to a cut-off size $s_N \!\sim\!
-N^{d_f}$, i.e., $n(s,N) =s^{-\tau}\tilde{n}(s/s_N)$, and the Fisher exponent $\tau$ satisfies a hyperscaling relation as $\tau \! = \!
-1+1/d_f$, which gives $\tau \! \approx\!
-2.07$ from $d_f=0.935$ for the EP.
-The inset of Fig.~\ref{f2}(a) plots the data of $s^{\tau} n(s,N)$ versus $s/N^{d_f}$, and the nice data collapse clearly demonstrates the standard FSS form of $n(s,N)$.
+Note that the correct fractal dimension, $d_f=0.935$, equals neither to $d_f^+$ nor $d_f^-$.
+In standard percolation, the cluster-number density at criticality follows a power-law behavior up to a cutoff size $s_N \sim N^{d_f}$, i.e., $n(s,N) =s^{-\tau}\tilde{n}(s/s_N)$, and the Fisher exponent $\tau$ satisfies the hyperscaling relation $\tau \! = \!
+1+1/d_f$.
+For EP, this gives $\tau=2.07$ from $d_f=0.935$, and the nice data collapse in the inset of Fig.~\ref{f2}(a) clearly demonstrates that $n(s,N)$ for EP obeys the standard FSS form.

-Following the standard FSS ansatz near criticality, we plot, respectively in Fig.~\ref{f2}(b) and (c), the largest cluster $C_1$ and the susceptibility $\chi$ versus the renormalized dynamic deviation $z\!\equiv\!(T-{\cal T}_N)N^{1/\nu_1}$, where $d_f=0.935$ and $1/\nu_1=0.740$.
-Excellent data collapse is achieved over a wide range of $z$, which strongly supports that, despite of being sharp, the EP is a continuous transition and obeys the standard FSS theory.
+Following the standard FSS ansatz, we plot, respectively in Fig.~\ref{f2}(b) and (c), the largest cluster $C_1$ and the susceptibility $\chi$ versus the renormalized dynamic deviation $z\!\equiv\!\delta{\cal T}N^{1/\nu_1}$, where $d_f=0.935$ and $1/\nu_1=0.740$.
+Excellent data collapse is achieved over a wide range of $z$, which strongly supports that, despite of being sharp, EP is a continuous transition and obeys the standard FSS theory.